Anaerin/leg_bot_v2/leg_bot v2/CodeMap.md

 ## /web/public ##

 Shows public pages from plugins, like statistics, quotes and the like.
 If user is logged in, allows them to make/change votes and the like, but login is not required to view.

+## /web/code ##

+Receives oAuth codes from twitch, and passes them off to /lib/Twitch.js, which should be waiting for them.

 ## /web/api ##